siliconflow/onediff/README_ENTERPRISE.md

 #### Accessing Diffusers Models

 To download the necessary models, please visit the [siliconflow/stable-diffusion-v1-5-onediff-enterprise](https://huggingface.co/siliconflow/stable-diffusion-v1-5-onediff-enterprise) on HuggingFace.
+Additionally, to use the quantized model customized for DeepCache, please visit the [siliconflow/stable-diffusion-v1-5-onediff-deepcache-int8](https://huggingface.co/siliconflow/stable-diffusion-v1-5-onediff-deepcache-int8).

 #### Scripts